U.S. appeals court decertifies class action in Hyundai fuel economy settlement

 Vehicles included the Hyundai Accent, Elantra, Veloster and Santa Fe and the Kia Rio and Soul.

-Hyundai did not immediately respond to a request for comment on the decision.
-Lawyers representing the car owners did not immediately respond to a request for comment.
+Rob Carey, a Phoenix, Arizona-based lawyer who represents the car owners, in a statement said he will seek further review in the 9th Circuit to resolve the issue.

+“Our settlement puts real dollars in the pockets of consumers,” Carey said.
+“The Ninth Circuit’s ruling sets up meaningless new hurdles to settling a class case.”

-A U.S. District Court judge in 2015 gave the final approval of the class settlement, but the companies appealed, saying the agreement was not fair and adequate and that the attorney fees were unreasonable in proportion to the payout the class members would receive.
+A U.S. District Court judge in 2015 gave the final approval of the class settlement.
+But the car owners brought five consolidated appeals, challenging class certification, the approval of the settlement and attorney fees, which they called unreasonable in proportion to the payout the class members would receive.

+Lawyers representing the car owners had been awarded roughly $9 million in attorneys fees and costs, according to Tuesday’s decision.

 The majority of the appeals court judges on Tuesday agreed with those arguments, finding that the lower court had failed to define a relevant class by also including owners of used cars who were not exposed to misleading advertising.

+The judges said the court had failed to calculate the settlement’s value to ensure attorney fees were not excessive.

-But the circuit judges added that the lower court, on reconsideration, could decide to certify a class again, but must first determine what value is created by a settlement.
+But they added that the lower court, on reconsideration, could decide to certify a class again if it first determined the agreement’s value.

-Lawyers representing the car owners had been awarded roughly $9 million in attorneys fees and costs.